hawaj23/Hello-World/README.md

 # Hello-World
-First programming excercises in Python by a CLinical Diagnostics Sales Rep
+First programming excercises in Python by a Clinical Diagnostics Sales Rep